phantauth/phantauth-doc/src/en/api.md

 ## Random User

-The random user generator of PhantAuth can also be used separately, independent of the OpenID Connect Provider.
+The random user generator of PhantAuth can be used separately, independent of the OpenID Connect Provider.
 You can generate an optional number of test users.
-In the knowledge of their user name, the data of the generated users can be regenerated at any time (OpenID Connect *sub* claim).
+In the knowledge of their user names, the data of the generated users can be regenerated at any time (OpenID Connect *sub* claim).
 The generated users have a unique, operational, disposable email address, a profile picture selected from one of the multiple pools of pictures, and the usual profile data.
 Custom email addresses and profile pictures may also be added.
 The random user generator of PhantAuth can be fully customized.
 Additionally, you can link an external generator to the application.
-For details,please go to chapter [Generator](https://doc.phantauth.net/#/generator).
+For details, please go to chapter [Generator](https://doc.phantauth.net/#/generator).

 Test pages:

 - [Default Generator Test Page](https://phantauth.net/test/user) (embedded generator)
-- [Greek Gods Generator Test Page](https://phantauth.net/_gods/test/user) (embedded generator works from Google Sheet)
+- [Greek Gods Generator Test Page](https://phantauth.net/_gods/test/user) (embedded generator working from a Google Sheet)
 - [Faker Generator Test Page](https://phantauth.net/_faker/test/user) (external generator using Javascript Faker library)
 - [Chance Generator Test Page](https://phantauth.net/_chance/test/user) (external generator using Javascript Chance library)
 - [Casual Generator Test Page](https://phantauth.net/_casual/test/user) (external generator using Javascript Casual library)